corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 ## Ecosystem Maturity

 NPM gives you more packages, but Rust's ecosystem prioritizes quality.

+> In September 2022 over 2.1 million packages were reported being listed in the npm registry, making it the biggest single language code repository on Earth -- Source: [Nodejs.org](https://nodejs.org/en/learn/getting-started/an-introduction-to-the-npm-package-manager)

+A small portion of these packages provide type definitions (i.e. TypeScript support).
+Many packages are outdated or are actively maintained.
+According to [SC Media](https://www.scworld.com/news/npm-registry-users-download-2-1b-deprecated-packages-weekly-researchers-say), "NPM registry users download 2.1B deprecated packages weekly".

+Compare that to Rust's crate ecosystem.
+At the time of writing, it lists [170.435 crates](https://crates.io/).
+That is a fraction of NPM's packages.
+Crates also can't be easily removed from the registry:

+> Take care when publishing a crate, because a publish is permanent.
+The version can never be overwritten, and the code cannot be deleted.
+There is no limit to the number of versions which can be published, however.

+That's a feature, not a bug.
+It means that your build pipelines won't break due to a missing dependency.
+You can [yank](https://doc.rust-lang.org/cargo/reference/publishing.html#cargo-yank) a version to indicate that it's no longer supported, but the code remains available for those who depend on it.

 Libraries maintain strong backward compatibility.
 Breaking changes are rare.
 Rust itself releases new [editions](https://doc.rust-lang.org/edition-guide/editions/) every three years with opt-in changes.